Report A Concern

 Water Bill Sample

-View our water bill sample (PDF) for important details about your bill.
+View our water bill sample for important details about your bill.

 Rates & Fees

-View our Summary of Rates & Fees Brochure (PDF) for information about rate structures that determine how your monthly bill is calculated and how fees are structured for other water and sewer services.
+View our Summary of Rates & Fees Brochure for information about rate structures and to determine how your monthly bill is calculated.

 Automatic Payments (E-Z Pay)

-Pay your water and sewer utility bill with the Utility Payment System.
+Our existing Utility Payment System has been discontinued as of June 21, 2022.
+Online utility payments will need to be made through the new CSS portal above.
 A nominal convenience fee will apply.
 Please note that if you choose to pay online through your bank’s online bill pay, it is not connected to our account records and will take several days to process.
 If you pay both your water and property tax bills via your bank’s (or another third party vendor) online bill pay, please set up a separate vendor for water and sewer payments as the City of Concord Water Division, PO Box 9622, Manchester, New Hampshire 03108-9622.

 You can bring in your bill payment to Concord General Services at 311 North State Street or to City Hall at 41 Green Street.